skyfielders/python-skyfield/skyfield/documentation/time.rst

 using the uniform time scales discussed below in :ref:`tai-tt-tdb`.

-Second, leap seconds disqualify the Python ``datetime`` from use as a general way to represent time, because it refuses to accept seconds greater than 59:
+Second, leap seconds disqualify the Python ``datetime`` from use as a general way to represent time because it refuses to accept seconds greater than 59:

 .. testcode::